 If you’re visiting Huntsville in April or October, we definitely recommend taking one of their free guided walking tours.
 It’s a great way to learn about Huntsville’s historic districts and see some great architecture.

-The Huntsville Museum of Art, located along side Big Spring International Park, has excellent permanent and traveling exhibits.
-Its seven galleries are filled with world class paintings and sculptures and they also offer cultural events throughout the year.
-We especially recommend visiting on Thursday evenings after 5pm, when admission is only $5 and you can also get a glass of wine for $5.
+The Huntsville Museum of Art, located alongside Big Spring International Park, has excellent permanent and traveling exhibits.
+Its seven galleries are filled with world-class paintings and sculptures and they also offer cultural events throughout the year.
+We especially recommend visiting on Thursday evenings after 5 PM, when admission is only $5 and you can also get a glass of wine for $5.

 One of our favorite areas of the botanical gardens was the pavilion inside Damson Aquatic Garden.
 Of course, the butterfly house inside the nature center is amazing as well.
 Besides hundreds of butterflies, you’ll also see turtles, frogs, and quails.
 And did we mention it’s also the largest open-aired butterfly house in the country?

-We though their Children’s Garden was really awesome too, so if you’re looking for things to do in Huntsville with kids, we definitely recommend visiting.
+We thought their Children’s Garden was really awesome too, so if you’re looking for things to do in Huntsville with kids, we definitely recommend visiting.
 It’s actually divided into eight sections and has playgrounds, splash areas, a maze, and plenty of space for the kiddos to run around.
 They’ll even be able to see dinosaurs!

 There are eight polished black granite markers with the names of local service members who made the ultimate sacrifice for their country.
 The granite for the markers came from the same quarry that supplied the Vietnam Memorial in Washington DC.
 There are also small white headstones in the Defender Fountain that are replicas of the headstones in Arlington National Cemetery that represent all fallen warriors.